dCache/dcache-book2/config-webadmin.md

 INSTALLATION
 ============

-For the authenticated mode a configured gPlazma is required (see also [the section called “gPlazma config example to work with authenticated webadmin”](https://www.dcache.org/manuals/Book-2.16/config/cf-gplazma-setup-fhs.shtml#cf-gplazma-webadmin-example)).
+For the authenticated mode a configured gPlazma is required (see also [the section called “gPlazma config example to work with authenticated webadmin”](#gplazma-config-example-to-work-with-authenticated-webadmin).
 The user may either authenticate by presenting his grid certificate or by entering a valid username/password combination.
 This way it is possible to login even if the user does not have a grid certificate.
 For a non-authenticated `webadmin` service you just need to start the `httpd` service.

 For the authenticated mode using a grid certificate the host certificate has to be imported into the dCache-keystore.
 In the grid world host certificates are usually signed by national Grid-CAs.
 Refer to the documentation provided by the Grid-CA to find out how to request a certificate.
 To import them into the dCache-keystore use this command: